 The advantage of taking a bus from both cities is that you arrive and leave for St.Jean from the same bus station you just switch buses.
 From the train stations and the airport, you’ll have to get to the bus station first.

 If you’re coming from Europe there might be flights to Pamplona from your city maybe not direct but with a stopover.

-Getting to Saint Jean from France
+Getting to Saint-Jean-Pied-de-Port from Paris

 Step 1.
 Fly to Paris.
-Like with Madrid and Barcelona there are hundreds of flights to Paris from all over the world.
+Like with Madrid and Barcelona, there are hundreds of flights to Paris from all over the world.